kyofu95/Proxies/README.md

 ```

 For local dev and tests you will need GeoLite2-City database.
 Download it from MaxMind site, and set its path to MAXDBLITE_PATH variable in .env file
+For tests you will also need to make test.env based on test.env.sample.